 From Dr. Erica Brown’s “Pour Out Your Love?” in The Jewish Week

-Every Friday morning My Machberet presents an assortment of links, primarily of the literary variety.
+Every Friday My Machberet presents an array of Jewish-interest links, primarily of the literary variety.

-Every Friday morning My Machberet presents an assortment of Jewish literary news from around the Web.
+Every Friday morning My Machberet presents an assortment of Jewish-interest links, primarily of the literary variety.

 Shabbat shalom, and an easy/meaningful fast to all who will be observing the Yom Kippur holiday.